Difficult Conversations

 Government Employee Attendees Say:

-“Love the content – seriously one of the best and most direct, real DEI discussions I’ve ever had”
+“Love the content – seriously one of the best and most direct, real culture discussions I’ve ever had”

 “Building safe space to engage in uncomfortable necessary conversations!
 Great job navigating the discomfort!”